jessitron/scattered-rugs/README.md

 ### Available editors

+#### AddScalaPom
+bring a toy Scala project into the big-time by adding a pom.xml.
+Then you can build it using mvn, and do even more amazing things by running other editors, like MakeExecutableJar.

+This editor creates the simplest Pom that will compile Scala.

+Give it a group_id (like com.jessitron) and an artifact_id (like org-dep-graph).

 #### MakeExecutableJar
 turn a JVM + maven project into one I can run from a shell command line.
 (For Windows you'd need a different script, sorry.)